AMSTERDAM WINTER GUIDE – WHAT TO DO AND SEE + TRAVEL TIPS

 It was a secret church as the only religion that was allowed to practice in the Netherlands during the 17th century was the Dutch Reformed Church.

-It’s now been turned into a museum that gives you insight into how people lived in the 17th century, as well as the secrecy in practicing their own religion.
+It’s now been turned into a museum that gives you insight into how people lived in the 17th century, as well as the secrecy of practicing their own religion.

 Final Thoughts On Things To Do In Amsterdam During Winter